OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 4 - Complex Numbers.md

 The modulus of a complex number $z$ is the length of the position vector corresponding to $z$

-## 4.2 Complex numbers in polar form
+## 4.2 Complex Numbers in Polar Form

 Suppose that the complex number $z=a+bi$ is represented as a point in the complex plane.